Mounayer/The-Efficient-String-Library/README.md

 The Efficient String Library
 -
 As soon as I started learning about bitfields and bitwise operations, I discovered my interest in binary and in bit manipulation.
-Many thoughts came to me in terms of how to use this knowledge to produce more memory efficienct code in C++.
+Many thoughts came to me in terms of how to use this knowledge to produce more memory efficient code in C++.

 My first idea was to try and figure out a way to create a more efficient string class, that uses the exact amount of bits needed to store each ASCII character, rather than having 8 bits to store a character with an ASCII value that can fit in 7 bits.